Renertt/LogAnaliseML/README.md

 *   **Language:** Python
 *   **Libraries:**
-    *   Pandas - for proccessing data
+    *   Pandas - for processing data
     *   Scikit-learn - to build IsolationForest-model
     *   joblib - saving the model